What is Trigger Thumb and How to Prevent it

 These will provide difficulties for you to overcome throughout your entire archery career.

-The best thing you can do is follow through with medical recommendations from your healthcare professional to mitigate disruptions to your archery.
+The best thing you can do is follow through with medical recommendations from your healthcare provider to mitigate disruptions to your archery.

 Symptoms of Trigger Thumb